vector-charts/vector-charts-example-apps/README.md

 # VectorCharts Example Apps

-Example applications demonstrating usage of the [Vector Charts API](https://vectorcharts.com/) using Mapbox GL JS.
+Example applications demonstrating usage of the [Vector Charts API](https://vectorcharts.com/) using Mapbox GL JS and other map renderers.

 ## Getting Started